netzero-labs/netzero-labs/docs/tesla/Automation.md

 Examples:
 ```
-Rule: When Powerwall is charged up to 100%: Send notification.
+When Powerwall is charged up to 100%: Send notification.
-Rule: When Powerwall is discharged down to backup reserve: Send notification.
+When Powerwall is discharged down to backup reserve: Send notification.
 ```